fedor-pavlov/geocoder-opencagedata/README.md

             console.log('Geo coordinates:', resp.geo)
             //or use any other properties of the resp object which contains a complete response from API service
-            //for more details on response properties please consult with API Reference: https://opencagedata.com/api#forward-resp
+            //for more details on response properties please consult with API Reference at https://opencagedata.com/api#forward-resp
         }

         else {